 My formal education included some of the best and most challenging times in my life.
 I attended an urban middle school where students were not engaged, challenged or provided even the most basic opportunities to reach their potential.
 Discipline was an issue and much of my time was preoccupied with finding ways to feel safe.
 The rigor of the coursework was minimal and the kids noticed – I remember questioning the value of even being in school.
 I do not doubt that if I had continued in this school I wouldn’t have had the subsequent opportunities that I was afforded later in life.
 I was very lucky; my stepdad’s job relocation pulled me out of this environment and into a new school where students were engaged, expectations were high, the environment was positive and individual abilities were recognized.
 This experience put me on the road to college and provided me the opportunities I have today.
 I’ve been able to earn a Ph.D. in Educational Administration & Policy Studies, publish science articles, teach undergraduate and graduate college courses, and provide support to school administrators and teachers across the state.

-Today, I’m blessed to be married to a public school teacher in the Brighton School District and we have three wonderful children.
+Today, I’m blessed to be married to a public school teacher and we have three wonderful children.
 Each one has tremendous opportunity to prosper in Aurora Public Schools.
 I want every child in Aurora to have the same opportunities as my children.
 I’ll never forget the challenges and barriers I faced to getting an education, and I will always keep in mind the teachers and mentors that helped me achieve my dreams.
 Most importantly, I will never stop fighting to ensure that all barriers are removed for every child in our community.
 While Aurora Public Schools has contributed to many great outcomes for our children, too many children still need support to reach their potential.
 I benefited from a caring family, strong community, and great schools.
 That’s how I’ve been able to serve my community.
 I want to pay my education forward by continued service on the Board.

 I’m looking forward to meeting you as we strive to reach our common vision for all of our children.
 I would be honored to receive your vote on November 3rd.